mkirby42/PyISRU/posts/how_long_to_mars_base.md

 	•	The LEO depot can keep up with tanker deliveries
 	•	Launches and landings proceed without catastrophic failures

-These are likely vastly inflated numbers as production lines don't just poof into existence.
+These numbers are likely optimistic as production lines don't just poof into existence.
 In all reality the first few launches will see a trickle of ships as technologies need to be developed and tested before a full scale settlement effort can begin.
 But under these conditions, the model suggests that a city-scale scientific settlement on Mars is achievable in a little over a decade.

 Elon Musk has stated the goal is to produce 1,000 Starships per year.
 Given that the current lead time for a Falcon 9 is estimated at 12-18 months, this goal might seem fantastical.
 But SpaceX has a history of compressing timelines that once seemed impossible.
-The amount of advanced manufacturing experience and talent Elon Musk has access to at friendly companies like Tesla is likely to be a accelerant to this goal.
+The amount of advanced manufacturing experience and talent Elon Musk has access to at friendly companies like Tesla is likely to be an accelerant to this goal.
 For this simulation, I assumed an approximate tenfold increase over Falcon 9’s production rate, roughly one Starship per month per line.
 This is still speculative, but within the realm of engineering plausibility.

 These figures are based on what I believe to be reasonable first-pass assumptions.
 But different parameters will absolutely produce different results, so try your own. **[The simulator is yours to explore →](/fleet-simulator/)**